akhenakh/dico/README.md

 * documentation for ValidationException on save()
 * in _apply_filters if call directly a callable not in a list arg error
 * update management for mongo ? (it will become a real ORM)
+* how to deal with filters while subclassing ?
+* release on pypi

 ## Differences with dictshield
 * dictshield raise ValueError while setting a property on a document if the data does not match the field, makes validate() useless